Sunday, January 31, 2010

 Mike Brick presented an interesting short course through ASA/SRMS last year, presenting much-needed work on optimum allocation of samples from landline and cell phone frames.
 In his examples, made-up numbers for cost per interview were used.

-that are one of the greatest challenges to optimal allocation.
+Unfortunately, it is the cost estimates themselves that are one of the greatest challenges to optimal allocation.
 Survey costs are ill-understood and difficult to measure.

 To demonstrate the level of complexity, here is one example.
 Many may treat the purchasing of telephone samples as a standardized commodity, with some "bells and whistles" such as additional types of screening that could be purchased on a per-record basis to eliminate more nonworking numbers.
 However, sample vendors construct their sampling frames differently, even when the same type of (list-assisted) RDD methodology is used - e.g., 100-banks with at least 1 listed number.
 If so, there are at least two implications:

-one vendor and a cell phone sample from another, as the overlap is unknown, leading to error in selection probabilities; and
+1. A dual frame study should not use a landline sample from one vendor and a cell phone sample from another, as the overlap is unknown, leading to error in selection probabilities; and

 2. One sample vendor may provide more efficient sample for landline but less efficient for cell phone.
 This implication has two further complications for studies.